Genuine vs Compatible (Generic) Cartridges

 Why should I buy compatible cartridges?

-Will compatible cartridges damage my printer?
+Are compatible cartridges safe to use or will they damage my printer?

-No, the only instance in which a cartridge could potentially damage a printer is if it had been poorly moulded.
+The only instance in which a cartridge could potentially damage a printer is if it had been poorly moulded.
 However, it is important to understand that there is a difference between printer damage and poor printing results.

 At the end of the day, saving money on compatible cartridges only makes sense if the product you receive performs adequately.
 Otherwise you’ll be wasting a lot more time, ink and money trying to resolve poor printing issues caused by an inferior product.